tarun-amaraneni/To-Do-List-App-with-Cursor.AI/README.md

 python todo_list.py
 ```

+Your tasks will be automatically saved to `tasks.json` in the same directory.

 ## Current Limitations
-- Tasks are not persisted between sessions
+- None!
+All basic features are now implemented

 ## Future Enhancements
-- Add task persistence
 - Add unit tests
 - Add task categories
 - Add due dates for tasks
+- Add task priorities
+- Add search functionality

 ## Contributing
 Feel free to submit issues and enhancement requests!